Constellation and Post-Constellation Hardware

-Descriptions of launch vehicles (rockets) and spacecraft being built to take astronauts back to the moon and onward to Mars
+Descriptions of launch vehicles (rockets) and spacecraft being built to take astronauts back to the Moon and onward to Mars

 Ares I Crew Launch Vehicle

-|Ares I is a two-stage rocket designed to carry four to six astronauts in the Orion crew vehicle into Earth orbit.
-The Orion crew vehicle will then dock with the Earth Departure Stage carried on the Ares V Cargo Launch Vehicle (described below).
-The Ares I rocket may also be used to ferry supplies to Earth orbit for the International Space Station or transfer to the Moon.
+Ares I was a two-stage rocket designed to carry four to six astronauts in the Orion crew vehicle into Earth orbit.
+The Orion crew vehicle would have then docked with an Earth Departure Stage carried on the Ares V Cargo Launch Vehicle (described below).
+The Ares I rocket was also designed to ferry supplies to Earth orbit for the International Space Station or transfer to the Moon.
 Additional details are available in a brief factsheet and on the Ares I website.
 The first test launch of the Ares I rocket occurred in October 2009 and was a great success.
 Nonetheless, the development of that rocket was canceled soon thereafter.
-The capability to carry crew into space is currently being planned for a new rocket that will be called the Space Launch System.|
+The capability to carry crew into space is currently being planned for a new rocket that will be called the Space Launch System (described below).

 Orion Crew Exploration Vehicle